Commentary on Aluminum Cycle Carriers

 - If aluminum is subject to cyclic/fatigue loading (as the carrier tray is: road vibration/shock and the hauling vehicle turning corners) and is overloaded even once, a very sudden fracture can occur from any notch or area of poor workmanship.
 Have you ever seen the modern aluminum snow mobile trailers severely damaged or broken in half from hauling too much weight?
 Aluminum fractures without warning!
 Steel bends a considerable amount before failure in almost all cases.

-- Heat treatment is lost when forming or welding.
-To produce the “ladder shape” of the tray, the 6061 aluminum would have to be heated treated after welding to restore its tensile strength properties.
+- Heat treatment and strength properties of aluminum might be lost when welding.
+To produce some of the bracketry, the 6061 aluminum would have to be heated treated after welding to restore its tensile strength properties.
 This heat from welding would result in the loss of strength properties.
-This uneven heating to fabricate it likely results in a tray with unknown strength properties.
+This uneven heating to fabricate it likely results in a structure with unknown strength properties.

 Don’t risk your cycle to an aluminum experiment, go with tried and proven material; STEEL!!